-Fox News called Arizona early for Biden — and once again, prompted Trump to question its loyalty
+Trump campaign was livid when Fox News called Arizona for Biden — and tensions boiled over on-air

 Trump started his Election Day in a familiar place — calling into "Fox & Friends," the morning show that helped launch his political career nearly a decade ago and that has been a safe haven for him ever since.

-His voice gravelly and weary-sounding after 14 campaign events in 72 hours, he bragged about his rally crowds (“nobody’s ever had it before . . . that translates into a lot of votes.”)
-Asked about former President Barack Obama’s criticism that Trump cared more about crowd sizes than protecting his fans from the coronavirus, he complained that Fox had booked Obama more often than he cared for.
+His voice gravelly and weary-sounding after 14 campaign events in 72 hours, he bragged about his rally crowds (“Nobody’s ever had it before . . . that translates into a lot of votes.”)
+Asked about former president Barack Obama’s criticism that Trump cared more about crowd sizes than protecting his fans from the coronavirus, he complained that Fox had booked Obama more often than he cared for.

 “What’s the biggest difference between this and four years ago,” he asked rhetorically.
 “I say Fox.
 It’s much different now.”

-While its rabidly opinionated primetime hosts can make Fox News seem to be an all-in propaganda network for Trump, the president has a vast memory for perceived slights.
+While its rabidly opinionated prime-time hosts can make Fox News seem to be an all-in propaganda network for Trump, the president has a vast memory for perceived slights.
 When he first launched his campaign in 2015, network co-founder Roger Ailes did not take Trump especially seriously, and many Fox hosts and anchors were wary of him.
 It was only when he emerged in the general election that Fox backed him enthusiastically.
 And then, with Ailes in a command-and-control position at the network, Trump knew whom he needed to speak to.

 Ailes was forced to resign in 2016 after a sexual harassment scandal and has since died.
 Now, with power more dispersed throughout the organization, Trump has grown frustrated without a single person to negotiate with, according to people who have spoken with him about the dynamic.

-He has repeatedly lashed out at Fox on Twitter and during his rallies, especially targeting its non-partisan journalists and independent-minded hosts like Chris Wallace, who has subjected Trump to particularly challenging interviews.
+He has repeatedly lashed out at Fox on Twitter and during his rallies, especially targeting its nonpartisan journalists and independent-minded hosts like Chris Wallace, who has subjected Trump to particularly challenging interviews.

 The two sides of Fox — strongly pro-Trump pundits and the more measured anchors — were on display Tuesday night almost immediately after the polls closed.
-Just after 7 p.m., Fox called Virginia for Biden — even though Trump appeared far ahead in the official vote count before the heavily Democratic suburbs came in — and the network's Washington bureau chief, Chris Stirewalt, came on air to defend the projection.
+Just after 7 p.m., Fox called Virginia for Biden — even though Trump appeared far ahead in the official vote count before the heavily Democratic suburbs came in — and the network's politics editor, Chris Stirewalt, came on-air to defend the projection.
 "Our call will hold, we feel very confident," he said.

-But when Trump unexpectedly racked up an impressive lead in Florida, which he quickly won, Fox brought out its most popular primetime host, Tucker Carlson, who attacked the mainstream media for once again underestimating Trump’s popularity.
+But when Trump unexpectedly racked up an impressive lead in Florida, which he quickly won, Fox brought out its most popular prime-time host, Tucker Carlson, who attacked the mainstream media for once again underestimating Trump’s popularity.

-“I think it’s interesting that the emphasis of the leaders of the Democratic party has been on race and racism . . .
-It’s remarkable that this president, denounced every day as a racist” did so well among Latino voters, Carlson said.
-“The Black Lives Matter message is very appealing to White suburban voters, but it’s unappealing to some non-white voters.
+“I think it’s interesting that the emphasis of the leaders of the Democratic Party has been on race and racism. . . .
+It’s remarkable that this president, denounced every day as a racist,” did so well among Latino voters, Carlson said.
+“The Black Lives Matter message is very appealing to White suburban voters, but it’s unappealing to some non-White voters.
 Who expected that?”

 Opinion host Laura Ingraham, meanwhile, did a quick segment from the South Lawn, having slipped out of Trump’s election night party at the White House.
 Sean Hannity, the Fox host who is closest to Trump and speaks to him nearly every day, did not make an on-air appearance Tuesday night.